joaoalvesss/feup-ddjd/README.md

 Installation is not required.
 Instead, follow the steps below:

-1. Locate the (link para o sitio onde está o zip no git) and extract its contents.
+1. Locate the DDJD-PP-G08-MiniX Heist-game.zip and extract its contents.
 2. Double click on the MiniXHeist.exe file to run the game.

 ---